 The BS program is designed to prepare students for a career in media, communications, digital media and journalism.
 Students, in addition to technical hands-on exposure also learn about media evolution through an examination of issues such as ownership, control of the media and impact of new media technologies on society.
-The courses link theoretical, practical knowledge and skills needed to operate effectively in the industry.
+The program links theoretical knowledge and practical skills needed to perform effectively and successfully in the industry.
 Graduates from the BS-CMS degree can pursue several career lines such as creative head, RJ, music director, production associate, social media executive, special correspondent, graphic designer, dop, editor, visualizer, production manager, producer, marketing manager, script writer, art director, etc.

 |Semester-1||English||Introduction to Multi Media||Communication Studies||Drawing I||Fundamentals of Design||Pakistan Studies||International Relations|